gfursin/browser-extension-for-reproducible-research/README.md

 **Notes:**

-This browser extension helps you to to annotate web pages with related research papers, code, reproducible results, scoreboards, portable workflows and reusable artifacts for AI, ML, Systems and other emerging technologies.
+This browser extension helps you to annotate web pages with related research papers, code, reproducible results, scoreboards, portable workflows and reusable artifacts for AI, ML, Systems and other emerging technologies.